Viktor Orbán

 Orbán was first elected to the National Assembly in 1990 and led Fidesz's parliamentary group until 1993.
-During his first term as prime minister and head of the conservative coalition government, from 1998 to 2002, inflation and the fiscal deficit shrank, and Hungary joined NATO.
-After losing reelection, however, Orbán led the opposition party from 2002 to 2010.
+During his first term as prime minister and head of the conservative coalition government from 1998 to 2002, inflation and the fiscal deficit shrank, and Hungary joined NATO.
+After losing re-election, Orbán led the opposition party from 2002 to 2010.
+He was re-elected as prime minister in 2010, and then in 2014, 2018, and 2022, winning supermajorities in all four elections.
+On 29 November 2020, he became the country's longest-serving prime minister.